-Top it off: If the level of soil in your raised bed has dropped and you plan to garden in the same space, mix in some additional fresh potting mix to regain depth again.
+If the level of soil in your raised bed has dropped and you plan to garden in the same space, mix in some additional fresh potting mix to regain depth again.
 Ideally, the soil comes to within an inch or so of the rim of the planter or raised bed.
 Use a fork or hand tool to blend the new soil into the old soil.

 Blend new soil into the old soil.